Why the Anthropic-Pentagon rupture is not corporate defiance

 The Binary That Obscures the Real Question—

-The dominant narrative presented the dispute as a confrontation between corporate power and executive authority — tech billionaires versus the Pentagon.
-A CBS interview with Anthropic CEO Dario Amodei on the evening of February 28 exemplified this pattern.
+The dominant narrative presented the breakdown as a confrontation between corporate power and executive authority — tech billionaires versus the Pentagon.
+A CBS interview with Anthropic CEO Dario Amodei on the evening of February 28 illustrated this pattern.
 The interviewer pressed repeatedly on a single axis: “Why should a private company have more say than the Department of Defense?”
 “Why should Americans trust a CEO over the federal government?”

 When the public conversation about AI regulation is reduced to a power struggle between two actors — both operating without legislative mandate in this specific domain — the possibility of democratic oversight disappears from the discourse.
 And when it disappears from the discourse, it disappears from the political agenda.